 A New Type of Teaching

 By including the self-advocate perspective since 2015, ECHO Autism demonstrates the value of insight that comes from lived experience and emphasizes the ECHO Model’s “all teach, all learn” approach.
-“Say we are in a session and have a case with an eight-year-old child,” Ben offers as an example.
-“I find myself going back into my memory: ‘Did that ever happen to me?’
+“Say we are in a session and have a case with an eight-year-old child,” says Ben, “I find myself going back into my memory: ‘Did that ever happen to me?’
 I’m able to provide perspective on how a person might feel.”

-“I do this work with Project ECHO because I want people with disabilities to live in a better world,” John Lemus, another self-advocate, shares.
+“I do this work with Project ECHO because I want people with disabilities to live in a better world,” says John Lemus, another self-advocate.
 “I’ve presented at sessions on neurodiversity, communication, and supporting non-speaking individuals.
-It’s a different perspective than they would get from non-autistic peers,” Lemus continues.
-“Helping people with disabilities is framed as a struggle or an inconvenience, not a way of life.
-So we need to do more.”
+It’s a different perspective than they would get from non-autistic peers.”

 Changing Perspectives, One Clinician at a Time